 "At our firm, we believe that you should not be punished for taking steps to protect other people."

 While retaliation does occur, it is prohibited by strict federal law.
-At Mauk Miller, PLLC, we believe that you should not be punished for taking steps to protect other people.
+At Mauk, Miller, Hawkins PLLC, we believe that you should not be punished for taking steps to protect other people.
 We applaud your courage and will fight for the justice that you deserve.

 In most cases, you must meet certain requirements to obtain unemployment benefits.
 For example, you will not usually qualify if you were fired or if you quit without just cause.
 However, there are some situations in which it would be considered justifiable to quit.
 These scenarios include unsafe working conditions, harassment, and being asked to participate in illegal activity.
 Additionally, you should be eligible for unemployment benefits if you were unfairly fired.
 Our attorneys can help you sort through the factors affecting your case, and will handle the complex paperwork.